Nick Fortes Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.
+- The pitching staff for the Rays has a collective 9.1 K/9, the seventh-best in MLB.

-- The Rays' 3.87 team ERA ranks fourth across all MLB pitching staffs.
+- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.86).

-- The Rays surrender the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Rays pitchers combine to give up 142 home runs (1.1 per game), the fifth-fewest in the league.

-- The right-hander's most recent appearance came on Wednesday against the Colorado Rockies, when he tossed five innings, surrendering three earned runs while allowing four hits.
+- In his most recent appearance on Friday, the righty went six innings against the New York Yankees, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.